Commitment to our neighbors

-Last fall, Williams distributed more than $350,000 to 40 organizations that reside in, and/or provide services to communities where the proposed Atlantic Sunrise project would be constructed and operated.
+In the spring, Williams distributed more than $325,000 to 44 organizations that reside in, and/or provide services to communities where the proposed Atlantic Sunrise project would be constructed and operated.

 Grants up to $10,000 per funding cycle will be awarded based on community need and can be used to provide environmental benefit, economic development, and community benefit.

 Have a project in mind?
 Projects funded by the Williams Atlantic Sunrise grant program should provide community benefits, such as:

 - Enhancement of open spaces and park land for recreational enjoyment

 - Assistance in the enrichment of wildlife habitat

 - Purchases of property for preservation of wetlands and wildlife habitat

 - Purchases of property to access public lands, water resources, scenic and wildlife views, and for enhancement or development of active recreational areas

 Community organizations can complete an electronic application on this website beginning Jan.
 1, 2015.
 Project submissions must be received by March 1 and September 1 of each year.
 Two cycles of grant awards will be announced in the spring and fall of each year.